-Matt’s cookbook showcases delicious vegan recipes that will power your workouts and help your body recover.
+Matt’s whole foods cookbook showcases delicious vegan recipes that will power your workouts and help your body recover.
 Find plant-based alternatives to sugary, artificially-flavored sports drinks, energy-fueled breakfasts, and simple, nutritious desserts.
 The No Meat Athlete Cookbook also takes care to provide oil-free recipes, many of which are also gluten- or soy-free.
-Perfect for athletes at every level, from folks who are just starting a fitness regimen, all the way up to professionals.
+This is the perfect cookbook choice for athletes at every level, from folks who are just starting a fitness regimen, all the way up to professionals.

 6. The How Not to Die Cookbook: 100+ Recipes to Help Prevent and Reverse Disease by Michael Greger, MD